310mc/https-310mc.github.io-tl/source/_posts/stella_maris/epilogue.md

 The story illustrates Kanata’s first job as the commander of the reborn Ryuseitai.

 Under Kanata’s leadership, everyone in Ryuseitai headed over to Okinawa, not knowing anything about the details of their job aside from the fact that it involves a commercial filming.
 This job was actually just the groundwork to Kanata’s actual goal; the real job was to restore a decaying island known as “Hoshijima”.
-The sealed-off island, Hoshijima, forbade the existence of idols, and had restricted contact with the Okinawa mainland.
+The sealed-off island, Hoshijima, forbade the existence of idols, and had restricted contact with the Okinawa main island.
 That is when the lord of the island, Minase Konata — a boy who looks exactly like Kanata did when he was young — wished for a foundation where the islanders can survive even after their financial aid came to an end.
 Because the island had many believers of the religion that once worshiped Kanata as a god, they expected the work to be smooth sailing.
 However, they then find out that there were islanders who opposed the development of the land…

 This is the first time Kanata acts as the commander.
 Though Kanata would struggle to express what his objectives are and what he wants to do, his Ryuseitai comrades were by his side to make up for what he lacks.
 Each member has their own strength… Tetora, who is a hard worker with excellent negotiation skills.
 Midori, who senses and understands the emotions within people’s hearts.
 Shinobu, who collects information in advance and shares it with the rest.
 Chiaki, who guides all of them in unison.
 With everyone grown enough to nestle close and support one another, they help Kanata achieve what he wants to do.